ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

 And now I can do whatever interesting things with `latitude` and `longitude` that I need.

-Now that we've explored in the console, it's time to take these four lines (or something similar to them, anyway) and write some permanent programs...
+Now that we've explored in the console, it's time to take these four lines (or something similar to them, anyway) and write some actions...

 ## Part 1: Street &rarr; Coords

 Now that we've seen how to retrieve information from a URL using Ruby, let's plug it in to a real application.
 If you haven't already, launch your Rails app with `bin/server` and navigate to the homepage in a Chrome tab.

-I have started you off with three forms:

- - Street &rarr; Coords
- - Coords &rarr; Weather
- - Street &rarr; Weather

-And three files which process these form inputs and render results:

- - `app/controllers/geocoding_controller.rb`
- - `app/controllers/forecast_controller.rb`
- - `app/controllers/meteorologist_controller.rb`

-We'll be working on Street &rarr; Coords first.

-Open the file `app/controllers/geocoding_controller.rb`.
-Your job is to write some code in the `street_to_coords` method, where indicated, and put the correct value in the `@latitude` and `@longitude` variables.
+Given what you've learned about wiring up forms, and now what you've learned above about reading from the Google Geocoding API, implement the [Street to coordinates](https://omnicalc-2.matchthetarget.com/street_to_coords/new) functionality that you see in the target.

+ - The URL `/street_to_coords/results` should display the lat/lon, provided a query string on the end that contains the key `user_street_address`.
+ - A form that makes it easy to arrive at the above URL with a query string should be available at `/street_to_coords/new`

-If I type in `5807 S Woodlawn Ave` at the Street &rarr; Coords form, I should see something like
+If I type in `5807 S Woodlawn Ave` at the Street to Coordinates form, I should see something like:

 <blockquote>
 <dl>